williamsl25/ironyard_exercises/README.md

   - in a functional fashion (hint: use the `Eunumerable` module)
   - in an object oriented fashion

-- solve the problem in JavaScript
+- solve the problem in JavaScript (uses the jasmine-node testing framework)
   - to the best of your ability without dependencies
   - with [Underscore](http://underscorejs.org) as a utility library

+Solutions have been given, but it doesn't mean they are the best solutions.
+My advice is to delete the file contents and work your way through the problems yourselves.
+(I hear Nick is giving creativity points.)

 Yes, you may work in groups.
 No the homework is not graded, but you won't get much out of the lecture if you have not done this prep and